CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 The orbital gradient is then given by

 One difference between the ASCI wave function and CAS wave functions is that active-active rotations are not generally redundant in the ASCI wave function.
-One can ask how important these active-active rotations are and this will be directly addressed in Section~\ref{aarots}.
+The question of the importance of these active-active rotations will be directly addressed in Section~\ref{aarots}.